 (2) The Court is a court of record, shall have an official seal of which judicial notice shall be taken, and has the jurisdiction conferred on it by this Act.

-(3) The Court shall be constituted by the Liquor Licensing Court Judge, but may be constituted by a Liquor Licensing Court Judge nominated under section 9(4), and the Judge may give directions as to the sittings of, and the disposal of the business of, the Court.
+(3) The Court shall be constituted by the Liquor Licensing Court judge, but may be constituted by a Liquor Licensing Court judge nominated under section 9(4), and the judge may give directions as to the sittings of, and the disposal of the business of, the Court.

-(4) The Court constituted by the Liquor Licensing Court Judge may sit and exercise the jurisdiction of the Court notwithstanding that the Court constituted by a Liquor Licensing Court Judge nominated under section 9(4) is at the same time sitting and exercising the jurisdiction of the Court.
+(4) The Court constituted by the Liquor Licensing Court judge may sit and exercise the jurisdiction of the Court notwithstanding that the Court constituted by a Liquor Licensing Court judge nominated under section 9(4) is at the same time sitting and exercising the jurisdiction of the Court.

 [Section 8 amended by No. 27 of 2000 s.
 10; No. 23 of 2002 s.
 13.]

-9. Appointment of the Judge of the Liquor Licensing Court
+9. Appointment of the judge of the Liquor Licensing Court

-(1) Subject to subsection (2), the Liquor Licensing Court Judge shall be such District Court Judge, or Commissioner of the District Court appointed under section 24 of the District Court of Western Australia Act 1969, as the Chief Judge of the District Court of Western Australia shall from time to time nominate, either generally or for a specified time, to be the Liquor Licensing Court Judge.
+(1) Subject to subsection (2), the Liquor Licensing Court judge shall be such District Court judge, or Commissioner of the District Court appointed under section 24 of the District Court of Western Australia Act 1969, as the Chief Judge of the District Court of Western Australia shall from time to time nominate, either generally or for a specified time, to be the Liquor Licensing Court judge.

-(2) On the day on which Part 3 of the Courts Legislation Amendment Act 2000 comes into operation 1, the person who, immediately before that day, held office as the Liquor Licensing Court Judge, is deemed to have been nominated as the Liquor Licensing Court Judge under subsection (1) and shall continue to hold that office as if section 9 had not been repealed until he or she dies, retires, or otherwise ceases to hold the office.
+(2) On the day on which Part 3 of the Courts Legislation Amendment Act 2000 comes into operation 1, the person who, immediately before that day, held office as the Liquor Licensing Court judge, is deemed to have been nominated as the Liquor Licensing Court judge under subsection (1) and shall continue to hold that office as if section 9 had not been repealed until he or she dies, retires, or otherwise ceases to hold the office.

-(3) In the exercise of that office, the Liquor Licensing Court Judge has the same protection and immunity as a Judge has in respect of proceedings in the Supreme Court.
+(3) In the exercise of that office, the Liquor Licensing Court judge has the same protection and immunity as a judge has in respect of proceedings in the Supreme Court.

-(4) Where the person who is deemed under subsection (2) to have been nominated as the Liquor Licensing Court Judge —
+(4) Where the person who is deemed under subsection (2) to have been nominated as the Liquor Licensing Court judge —

 (a) is or is expected to be absent from duty for any reason; or